-Henleaze Lake has been a special place for its members and visitors for nearly a 100 years.
+Henleaze Lake has been a special place for its members and visitors for over a 100 years.
 In 2010, Henleaze Swimming Club, which owns Henleaze Lake, became a registered charity, so that this unique and beautiful place could be fully protected for ever.

 So now you can, if you wish, leave a Legacy to the Club in your Will – and thereby help preserve Henleaze Lake, for its users and wildlife, over the years to come.

 Perhaps you or your children have spent happy times over the years at Henleaze Lake?
 Perhaps you would like to make sure your grandchildren and other local people are able to do this too.
 Your Will can be a valuable way to support the causes and places that have been important to you in your lifetime.

 A Legacy does not have to be large – any gift, however big or small, is important and will be appreciated.
 Henleaze Swimming Club is not a rich charity and does not receive any government support.

 Henleaze Lake - the site includes its surrounding lawns and woods - is a 9-acre property in North Bristol fully owned and managed by:-

 Registered Office: Henleaze Lake, Lake Road, Henleaze, Bristol BS10 5HG, UK.